publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stB/m__us_usc_t29_s1322.md

     (e) __Nonforfeitability of preretirement survivor annuity__

-        For purposes of subsection (a) of this section, a qualified preretirement survivor annuity (as defined in [section 1055(e)(1) of this title][/us/usc/t29/s1055/e/1]) with respect to a participant under a terminated single-employer plan shall not be treated as forfeitable solely because the participant has not died as of the termination date.
+        For purposes of subsection (a), a qualified preretirement survivor annuity (as defined in [section 1055(e)(1) of this title][/us/usc/t29/s1055/e/1]) with respect to a participant under a terminated single-employer plan shall not be treated as forfeitable solely because the participant has not died as of the termination date.

     (f) __Effective date of plan amendments__